warncke/immutable-app-component/README.md

         ...
     }

-`preRender` is called with the component instance and the arguments to render if there were any.
+`preRender` is called with the arguments to render if there were any.
 If `preRender` returns `false` the render will not be performed.

 #### preSet

-    myComponent.preSet = function (property, value) {
+    myComponent.preSet = function (property, value, event) {
         ...
     }

-`preSet` is called with the component instance, the property to set, and the value to set.
+`preSet` is called with the property to set, and the value to set.
 If `preSet` returns false the set will not be performed.

+If `preSet` is called from an event handler the `event` that triggered it will be passed as the optional third argument.

 #### postBind